 And indeed, other customers were noticing—pointing even—because the difference between my puffy and smooth eye was that stark.
 “Can you do the other one?”
 I wanted to know.
 “And how much does it cost?”
 Whatever the price, it had to be less than surgery.

-“Four hundred dollars,” she said, and simultaneously, my husband and I both rose from our chairs.
+“$400,” she said, and simultaneously, my husband and I both rose from our chairs.
 “We’re going,” he said, with a laugh.
 The saleswoman protested; she had to finish my face, and, indeed, I couldn’t walk around with eyes that didn’t match.
 And so I sat down as she explained that the serum would pay for itself since I need only use a tiny drop once a week.
 “It lasts for a year!” she promised.
-“Think about how much you spend on creams you replace every few months.
-I did some calculating in my head and didn’t get anywhere near $400, but I couldn’t stop looking at myself in the mirror, at the smooth skin beneath my eyes, at how refreshed, awake, and, yes, how much younger I looked.
+“Think about how much you spend on creams you replace every few months.”
+I did some calculating in my head and didn’t get anywhere near $400, but I couldn’t stop looking at myself in the mirror,—at the smooth skin beneath my eyes, at how refreshed, awake, and, yes, how much younger I looked.

-Reader, I bought the potion, which was called Yubari King Wrinkle Eraser by Hermetise.
-Not only did my husband not scoff when I took out my credit card, he said he’d like to use it, too.
+I bought the potion, which was called Yubari King Wrinkle Eraser by Hermetise.
+Not only did my husband not scoff when I took out my credit card, but he also said he’d like to use it.
 “Oh no, you’re not,” I replied.
 I intended to keep every precious drop for myself.

 The next morning, out walking with a friend, I confessed to my frivolous purchase.
 “Egg whites would probably do the same thing,” she offered.
 Then the topic turned to surgery.
 She loved her Botox, and, indeed, her skin looked smooth and utterly line-free.
 “Would you do surgery if you were me?”
 I asked, pointing to my eyes.
 She surveyed my face.
 “If I were you, I’d do it.”
 Ouch.